-The slideout room extension provides a spacious living area at the push of a button.
+The slideout living room provides a spacious living area at the push of a button.
 The slideout room is extended and retracted using a hydraulic mechanism with an electronic control system.
-The front slideout control switch is located on the lower left dash area.
+The slideout control switch is located near the leveling system pad on the lower left dash area.